 In her first career as a publishing professional, Beth was a managing editor and production manager, focusing on college textbooks, an academic journal (Journal of Women’s History), and literary trade books (Milkweed Editions).
 She also directed print publications for the Society for College and University Planning, based at the University of Michigan.

 Beth’s BA is in International Studies from WV Wesleyan College.
 She did graduate study in Russian History at Indiana University, and is currently a candidate at Penn for an MS in Organizational Dynamics.
 Her avocations include: bibliophile, traveler, potter, musician, women’s basketball fan, and foodie.
 She is a master of commuting.

-Beth advises on diverse public policy/administration career paths in all sectors and offers specific advising on infrastructure and other public/nonprofit investment finance, public and non-profit financial management and budgeting, applied macroeconomic policy, and the regulation of financial markets.
-Along with the rest of the coaching team, Beth is also available to advise on the consulting industry, including strategy firms and firms providing specialized services, such as healthcare consulting.
+Beth advises on diverse public policy/administration career paths in all sectors; specific advising on infrastructure and other public/nonprofit investment finance, public and nonprofit financial management and budgeting, applied macroeconomic policy, and the regulation of financial markets; and the consulting industry, including strategy firms and specialized services, such as healthcare consulting.

 Amanda Peters, Associate Director and Coach

 Amanda Peters is a career coach and instructor with a passion for connecting people to resources and guiding them to their best-fit careers.
 Prior to joining the OCA team in 2013, she worked in career services offices at the Massachusetts Institute of Technology (MIT), Boston University School of Management, Northeastern University, and as an employment specialist with refugees and immigrants.